ipfs/js-ipfs/examples/browser-browserify/README.md

 # Bundle js-ipfs with Browserify!

-> In this example, you will find a boilerplate you can use to guide yourself into bundling js-ipfs with browserify, so that you can use it in your own web app!
+In this example, you will find a boilerplate you can use to guide yourself into bundling js-ipfs with [browserify](http://browserify.org/), so that you can use it in your own web app!

 ## Run this example

+First install dependencies in the project root directory with `npm install`, then build the browser bundle with `npm run build`.
+Then in this directory run:

 ```bash
 > npm install